 Where to stay?
 When it comes to luxury ski chalets, the bar has been raised in Courchevel 1850.
 There isn’t much you can’t have; ski-in ski-out, marble swimming pools, in-house night clubs, top-class wellness facilities, butler service, in-resort chauffeurs, Michelin star chefs and I promise you it doesn’t stop there.
 The choice of where to stay is overwhelming; whether it’s five-star palace hotels or ultimate luxury chalets, there is something to suit everyone’s desires (and dreams…).

 The scale of the chalets are noticeably larger than any other resort, and for this reason, I am going to feature Chalet Edelweiss, one of the largest luxury chalets in Courchevel 1850.
-Approximately 3,200 sqm over 7 floors, Chalet Edelweiss can accommodate up to 16 guests and boasts a very long list of luxury features.
+Approximately 3,200 sqm over 7 floors, Chalet Edelweiss can accommodate up to 16 guests and boasts an extensive list of luxury features.

-Overview: Newly classed within the Courchevel territory, La Tania should not be overlooked.
-With pine tree ski runs leading into the chocolate box alpine village, La Tania offers great value for luxury, pretty scenery and a variety of local slopes.
+Overview: Newly classed within the Courchevel territory, La Tania is next on my Guide to Courchevel.
+With pine tree lined ski runs leading into the chocolate box alpine village, La Tania offers great value for luxury, pretty scenery and a variety of local slopes.

-Skiing: A great positioning between Courchevel 1850 and Meribel, La Tania is the perfect family-friendly ski resort for access to the Three Valleys ski area.
+Skiing: Enjoying a great position between Courchevel 1850 and Meribel, La Tania is the perfect family-friendly ski resort for access to the Three Valleys ski area.
 The resort has a handful of runs appealing to all abilities.